julianlpowers/blog/src/content/posts/embed_jupyter.md

 ## Step 2: Place a custom notebook file in the `content` folder of the repo.
 Push changes to update.

 Create your notebook file using any editor you wish.
-They could also be added through the JupyterLite website.
-If you use an external editor (e.g. vscode) you need to push changes in order to update.
+You need to push changes in order to for the JupyterLite site to update.

 ![1756097481930](image/embed_jupyter/1756097481930.png)